 - Completing any necessary plan testing and timely correcting any test failures

 - Maintaining plan records in accordance with ERISA document retention rules

 - Maintaining adequate ERISA fidelity bond coverage

-The good news, however, is that a qualified 401(k) provider will most of the heavy lifting in meeting these responsibilities.
-For the most part, you’ll just need to ensure that each responsibility has been met properly monitor your 401(k) provider.
+The good news, however, is that a qualified 401(k) provider will do most of the heavy lifting in meeting these responsibilities.
+For the most part, you’ll just need to ensure that each responsibility has been met to properly monitor your 401(k) provider.
 To meet this monitoring responsibility, I recommend using a checklist.